nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M05 - Persistence and Data Access/L7 - Spring Data JPA Save Methods.md

 In this lesson, we're going to explore different operations for persisting new entities and updating existing ones.

-The relevant module you need to import when you're starting with this lesson is: [save-methods-start](https://github.com/Baeldung/learn-spring-data/tree/module2/save-methods-start)
+The relevant module you need to import when you're starting with this lesson is: [save-methods-end](https://github.com/nbicocchi/spring-boot-course/tree/module5/save-methods-end)

-If you want to have a look at the fully implemented lesson, as a reference, feel free to import: [save-methods-end](https://github.com/Baeldung/learn-spring-data/tree/module2/save-methods-end)

 ## Persisting New Entities